Make your house a home away from home

 Other than that, you would need to provide them with a fully finished room.
 This includes:

-- A private room with a desk, a chair and a lamp
+- A private, warm, and comfortable bedroom with a desk, a chair and a lamp

 - Bed linen (sheets, pillow, and blankets) and towels